linklab-uva/f1tenth_gtc_tutorial/README.md

 D: Turn right

 NOTE: When using *keyboard_teleop*, always keep the terminal from which the teleop node was initialized as the active terminal window over other screens, otherwise the keyboard data will not be sent to the car.
 You should now be able to see the car respond to manual control commands - steering, and accelration.

 ### Tutorial 1: Basic navigation principles (wall following)

 ![](assets/loop/simple_run.gif)

 The purpose of this demonstration is to show the basic perception, planning, and control capabilities of the F1/10 Gazebo platform.
 Our goal is to go from manual control to autonomous control on the F1/10 racecar.
 To do this, we will implement a wall following algorithm.
-The algorithm will try to track either the inner or the outer walls of the world, and maintsin a fixed distance from them using the LIDAR rangefinder sensor and using Proportional, Integral, and Derivative (PID) control.
+The algorithm will try to track either the inner or the outer walls of the world, and maintains a fixed distance from them using the LIDAR rangefinder sensor and using Proportional, Integral, and Derivative (PID) control.

 First, bring up the simulator using the following command.
 This command launches the simulator and spawns the F1/10 racecar closer to the inner wall for better performance of the wall-following algorithm.